ross-spencer/wdanalysis/README.md

-# wdanalysis
+# wdlyzer

-Analyse the results of a Wikidata query to return file format signatures...
+Analyze the results of a Wikidata query to return information about file formats for use in tools such as Siegfried.